jimianelli/techinteractions/doc/README.md

-# Documentation for the _techinteractions_ program
+# Documentations for the _techinteractions_ program